Great Train Robbery (1963): Jack Mills

-Mills had constant trauma headaches for the rest of his life, before dying of leukaemia in 1970.
+Mills had constant trauma headaches for the rest of his life, before dying of leukemia in 1970.
 Mills's assailant was one of three members of the gang that were never identified by the others.
 However, in November 2012, Hussey made a death-bed confession that it was him, although there were suspicions that this was repayment of a debt, to divert attention from the real perpetrator.

+Class 90 electric locomotive number 90 036 was named Driver Jack Mills at Crewe station on 2 December 2014.
+In 2025, the name was transferred to DB Cargo locomotive 66126, following the withdrawal of the Class 90 in 2023.
+A road in Crewe was named Jack Mills Way in 2015.

 Frank Williams (at the time a detective inspector) claimed that at least three men who were directly involved are still at liberty and enjoying their full share of the money stolen and the profits from the way they invested it, one of them being the man responsible for the attack on the train driver.
 Williams said that the train driver's assailant was not some phantom figure lurking in the criminal underworld, and that he traced him, identified him and took him to Scotland Yard where, with Tommy Butler, Williams questioned him.
 He could not be charged because of lack of evidence; there were no fingerprints or identifiable marks anywhere.
 None of those arrested informed on this person, although it was claimed that he had completely disobeyed instructions and used violence during the robbery.